ottawa-python/code-of-conduct/README.md

 ## Code of Conduct

-This repository represents the authoritative version of the Chicago Python User Group (ChiPy) Code of Conduct.
+This repository represents the authoritative version of the Ottawa Python Authors Group (OPAG) Code of Conduct.
 The text contained here may be replicated in other media.

 ## Documents